Phil Liggett

-Philip Alexander Liggett MBE (born 11 August 1943) is an English commentator and journalist who covers professional cycling.
+Philip Alexander Liggett MBE (born 11 August 1943) is an English commentator, former amateur cyclist, and journalist who covers professional cycling.

-He currently commentates on the Tour de France and bike races for ITV and NBC Sports, and was previously associated with Australia's SBS.
+He currently commentates on the Tour de France and bike races for NBC Sports, and was previously associated with Australia's SBS.
 He is a former amateur cyclist and received a professional contract in 1967; instead of turning professional, he saw a future in sports journalism after writing articles in cycling magazines about races in which he participated.

 Journalism

 Liggett initially wrote for Cycling magazine, and moved on to do freelance work for The Guardian, the Daily Telegraph and The Observer.
 In 1997, he was appointed Cycle Sport magazine's international editor.
 He has also written books on cycle racing.

-Liggett has reported on 15 Olympic Games and 50 Tours de France, generally alongside fellow veteran cycling commentators and former cyclists Paul Sherwen (UK) and Bob Roll (US).
+Liggett has reported on 17 Olympic Games and 52 Tours de France, generally alongside fellow veteran cycling commentators and former cyclists Paul Sherwen (UK) and Bob Roll (US).
 Liggett has covered other sports including triathlons and ski jumping.
 Because of his varied assignments, Liggett has worked for all of the American Big Three networks: ABC, CBS, and NBC.
+Liggett announced his retirement from commentating Olympics during the 2024 Olympics, with the 2024 Games being his last.

 Liggett has also been associated with the Australian network SBS covering Australian events such as the Tour Down Under in addition to the Tour de France.
 In 2010, he covered Johannesburg's 94.7 Cycle Challenge for South Africa's SuperSport.
 Liggett also commentated for London 2012 with Australian broadcaster Foxtel.